habitat-sh/core-plans/_RFCs/0003-tracking-package-versions.md

 Now we will create a new core plan for every major release of a piece of software.

 Generic packages (i.e core/docker) will continue to track the latest stable version of the software.
-However, they will do this by sourcing whatever version plan corresponds to the latest stable version (i.e. if Docker10 is stable, core/docker will source core/docker10, rather than core/docker9).
+Version specific plans (i.e. core/Docker10) will source the generic plan and overwrite download urls, build phases, and whatever else is appropriate.
+We currently do this with our core/postgres and core/postgresX packages and will follow this process with each of our core plans going forward.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation